About PARS

 International Journal of Playwork Practice

-IJPP is the official journal of PARS playwork practice.
-It includes peer-reviewed papers, practitioner articles and book reviews - all free to access and download.
+The official journal of PARS playwork practice.
+It includes peer-reviewed papers, practitioner articles and book reviews.